icarusfactor/opensim/README.md

 [ ] Check items from users outside of home grid that have failed to connect.

-[ ] Create lost+found system to move stuff not cliamed to
+[ ] Create lost+found system to move stuff that has not been claimed or in unknown state.

-[ ] If assets are not cliamed for set period slowly push them toward the garbage dump.
+[ ] If assets are not claimed for set period slowly push them toward the garbage dump.

 [ ] Create asset reclaimtion process.